zlisto/opinion_dynamics/README.md

 # Opinion Dynamics
 This is the repository for code to learn optimal opinion policies for agents trying to maximize an objective function of the opinions in a social network.
+The repository includes two Twitter networks for Brexit and Gilets Jaunes.
+These datasets include the network structure, user opinions on the relevant topic, and their tweet rate.

 ## Notebooks